- The 529 education savings plan offers an appealing combination of tax advantages, control, flexibility, and minimal impact on student aid.

 - Loss of control.
 Most ESAs require the child's parent or guardian to be responsible for the account.
 In losing control of the account, a grandparent would no longer have the option of transferring the money to a different beneficiary, or of withdrawing the money if needed for other purposes.
 That said, there is no law that prevents a grandparent from opening a Coverdell account.

 Alternatively, grandparents can pay for college directly.
 For estate-planning purposes, the advantage of paying directly is that it is not considered a gift.
 So, a grandparent could still use their annual gift exclusion to give up to $15,000 to the same grandchild.
-The downside is that a direct tuition payment could reduce subsequent financial aid dollar for dollar.5 Also, you would lose the advantage of years of tax-advantaged savings offered with a 529 plan or a Coverdell ESA.
+The downside is that a direct tuition payment could potentially reduce subsequent financial aid.
+Another potential downside is losing years of tax-advantaged savings offered with a 529 plan or a Coverdell ESA—but every situation is different.

 What is the right solution for you?